-Black evil. antiare t

-and Tec Ho

-> a le tra dir

-un th tra

-m

-annum taxes are not payable.
-So one way could be to lower the exemption level so that annum taxes are an and the tax net and thereby an increase in tax payers and tax revenue.
+Black evil. antiare t F and Tec Ho > a le trai dir un th tra m annum taxes are not payable.
+So one way could be to lower the exemption level so that annum taxes are annum taxes are and thereby an increase in tax payers and tax revenue.
+The present, the exemption level is very low given the present inflation.
 At present, the exemption level is very low given the present inflation.
 Besides the At present, and present inflation.
-Besides the inflation does not factor in cost of education, transport and property prices all of which increased manifold in recent times creating hardships and making is the inflation does increased manifold in recent times creating hardships and making it difficult for the have increased have increased to make both the ends meet.
-Lowering the exemption would further burden iddle class and more so by this way it may be possible to increase the formula to the formula increase the formula in the middle class and more so by this way it may be possible to increase the 'number of tax the middle payers' but 'not necessarily tax revenue' as many would be marginal tax payers.
+Besides the inflation does not factor in cost of education, transport and property prices all of which increased manifold in recent times creating hardships and making is the control of the contro inflation does and inflation does are increased manifold in recent times creating hardships and making it difficult for the have increased have increased to make both the ends meet.
+Lowering the exemption would further burden iddle class and more so by this way it may be possible to increase the first burden middle class and more so by this way it may be possible to increase the 'number of tax the middle payers' but 'not necessarily tax revenue' as many would be marginal tax payers.
 The other way to increase the tax base is to bring in untaxed sectors under the tax net.
 All sectors with the possible exception of the agricultural sector are already under the tax net.
-All sections are already under the tax net.
+All sections.
 Agriculture being a state subject can be taxed only by the state government and not by the central government.
-Thus, like increasing tax rate, even increasing tax base is not a

-feasible option for raising direct tax revenue in India.
+Thus, like increasing tax rate, even increasing tax base is not a feasible option for raising direct tax revenue in India.